audrey-b/pkgtemplate/README.md

     build in the last 24h.
 6)  Add the project to [Appveyor](https://ci.appveyor.com/project/poissonconsulting/pkgtemplate).
+7)  Rename the `pkgtemplate.Rproj` file.
-7)  Push the changes to the new repository.
+8)  Push the changes to the new repository.
-8)  Go to the repository GitHub [settings](https://github.com/poissonconsulting/pkgtemplate/settings) and set the GitHub Pages Source to be the master branch /docs folder.
+9)  Go to the repository GitHub [settings](https://github.com/poissonconsulting/pkgtemplate/settings) and set the GitHub Pages Source to be the master branch /docs folder.
-9)  Edit the GitHub repository [description](https://github.com/poissonconsulting/pkgtemplate/) and set the website to be
+10) Edit the GitHub repository [description](https://github.com/poissonconsulting/pkgtemplate/) and set the website to be
     <https://poissonconsulting.github.io/pkgtemplate/>.